odewahn/react-clusters/README.md

-I'd like to use this aricle on `gulp` to simplify my watch tasks:
+I'd like to use this article on `gulp` to simplify my watch tasks:

 * http://code.tutsplus.com/tutorials/gulp-as-a-development-web-server--cms-20903